coder/docs/admin/workspace-providers/index.md

 ### Organization Allowlists

-Site admins and site managers can manage which organizations have permissions to provision new workspaces in each workspace provider.
-When a new organization is created, it can provision workspaces into the `built-in` workspace provider by default.
+Site admins and site managers can manage which organizations have permissions to provision new environments in each workspace provider.
+When a new organization is created, it can provision environments into the `built-in` workspace provider by default.

-Organizations must not contain any workspaces in the workspace provider before you remove them from a workspace provider's allowlist.
+Organizations must not contain any environments in the workspace provider before you remove them from a workspace provider's allowlist.

 ### Workspace Provider Lifecycle